 Project 1: Organ regeneration

-We discovered a method to selectively remove this organ by soaking animals in sodium azide.
-We call this amputation strategy "chemical amputation" to contrast it with the typical "surgical amputation" which begins with a razor blade.
+We discovered how to selectively remove this organ by soaking animals in sodium azide.
+We call this amputation strategy "chemical amputation" to contrast it with the typical "surgical amputation", which begins with a razor blade.
+Chemical amputation is precise, reproducible, and challenges stem cells to regenerate an entire new pharynx.

 After removing the pharynx, the stem cells in the rest of the body are activated to regenerate a new pharynx.
 Our goal is to understand the molecular and cellular mechanisms responsible for pharynx regeneration.
-We use functional genetics (RNA interference) and transcriptomics to identify genes involved in pharynx regeneration.
+We are using functional genetics (RNA interference) and single-cell transcriptomics to identify genes involved in pharynx regeneration.

 Project 2: Stem cell responses to radiation

 Like any dividing cell, planarian stem cells are sensitive to DNA damage, most commonly delivered by radiation.
 Exposing planarians to radiation introduces double-strand breaks, preventing cell cycle progression and leading to rampant cell death via apoptosis.
 Because radiation potently induces loss of stem cells, much like it does in humans to mitigate tumorigenesis, we use radiation to study the cell biological effects of DNA damage.
-We discovered that mechanical injuries of any kind will delay this inevitable death, but only locally, in the vicinity of the wound.
+We discovered two ways of preventing this inevitable cell death.
+First, coupling injury with radiation causes robust stem cell persistence, but only locally, adjacent to the wound.
 We are very interested in the molecular and cellular mechanisms linking injury to apoptosis.
+Second, we discovered that knockdown of the ATM kinase – a PI3-like kinase that orchestrates DNA repair – prevents stem cell death after radiation.

 After removing the pharynx, the stem cells in the rest of the body are activated to regenerate a new pharynx.
 Our goal is to understand the molecular and cellular mechanisms responsible for pharynx regeneration.
-We use functional genetics (RNA interference) and transcriptomics to identify genes involved in pharynx regeneration.
+We are using functional genetics (RNA interference) and single-cell transcriptomics to identify genes involved in pharynx regeneration.

 Project 2: Stem cell responses to radiation

 Like any dividing cell, planarian stem cells are sensitive to DNA damage, most commonly delivered by radiation.
 Exposing planarians to radiation introduces double-strand breaks, preventing cell cycle progression and leading to rampant cell death via apoptosis.
 Because radiation potently induces loss of stem cells, much like it does in humans to mitigate tumorigenesis, we use radiation to study the cell biological effects of DNA damage.
-We discovered that mechanical injuries of any kind will delay this inevitable death, but only locally, in the vicinity of the wound.
+We discovered two ways of preventing this inevitable cell death.
+First, coupling injury with radiation causes robust stem cell persistence, but only locally, adjacent to the wound.
 We are very interested in the molecular and cellular mechanisms linking injury to apoptosis.
+Second, we discovered that knockdown of the ATM kinase – a PI3-like kinase that orchestrates DNA repair – prevents stem cell death after radiation.